jast/obs-ant-hrm/Readme.md

-﻿# OBS ANT+ Hear Rate Monitor
+﻿# OBS ANT+ Heart Rate Monitor
-> A small tool to display your heart rate in OBS using a ANT+ hear rate sensor.
+> A small tool to display your heart rate in OBS using a ANT+ heart rate sensor.

 ## Motivation
 When I was looking up existing solutions I found that they were either very limited to specific sensors or very convoluted by using a phone and a cloud service.\